Oral & Vision Health Blog

 Picking the Right Eyeglass Frames to Frame Your Face

 Need a new pair of glasses but can’t decide on a frame to fit your face shape?
-You may have not considered this, but there are specific eyewear frame styles that can look better on you depending on the shape of your face.
-Don’t know what category face shape you fall into?
+You may not have considered this, but there are specific eyewear frame styles that can look better on you depending on the shape of your face.
+Don’t you know what category of face shape you fall into?
 Allow us to help.

 Oval Shape

-The most universal/common face shape – people with oval shaped faces tend to have fairly balanced proportions.
-The face of those that fall into this category is often a bit longer than it is wide.
+The most universal/common face shape—people with oval-shaped faces tend to have fairly balanced proportions.
+The face of those who fall into this category is often a bit longer than it is wide.

 Try this:

 Frames that add dimension and depth will enhance your facial features.
 You can experiment with just about any rectangular or square frame.
-If you’re feeling a little bold, try butterfly-shaped frames to add little flair to your look.
-Make sure that the frames do not overpower your face – try to pick a style that is not wider than your face, so that your face won’t look round.
+If you’re feeling a little bold, try butterfly-shaped frames to add flair to your look.
+Make sure that the frames do not overpower your face – try to pick a style that is not wider than yours so your face won’t look round.
 Avoid circular and oversized frames that hide your natural features.

 Heart Shape